 • To cover a tooth with a root canal

 • Poorly positioned teeth

 • Wisdom teeth removal because they are impacted or crowding other teeth

 • Pre-orthodontic work

 Once a tooth extraction has been completed, it is important to replace the missing tooth.
 Failing to do this can result in additional problems, as the remaining teeth shift into the gap, which could cause various dental problems in the future.
 Getting a dental implant may be the best solution following an extraction.

 A lot of people dread going to the dentist for tooth extraction.
 However, with today’s dental procedures and technologies, the process is a lot easier and the recovery much faster than it used to be.
-Depending on the treatment needed, you may have a day or two with discomfort in your jaw and mouth, but that is well worth it when you get relief from a painful wisdom tooth.
+Depending on the treatment need, you may have a day or two with discomfort in your jaw and mouth, but it is well worth it when you get relief from a tooth.